 Prior to joining Alston & Bird, Ms. Bruckner was general counsel for a family investment office and fund of funds and a capital markets attorney for major financial institutions.
 She received her J.D. from The University of Pennsylvania Law School, her M.A. in economics from Yale University and her B.S. with High Distinction and with Highest Honors in mathematics from the University of Michigan.

-- Advising a wide variety of financial companies, investment funds, energy companies and corporations on the application of Dodd-Frank and related regulations to existing and future businesses.
+- Advised a wide variety of financial companies, investment funds, energy companies and corporations on the application of Dodd-Frank and related regulations to existing and future businesses.

 - Assisted buy-side clients to establish arrangements for third-party segregation of collateral.

 - Advised financial institutions on clearing arrangements for derivatives products.

 - Advised multiple institutional investors, hedge funds and corporations on legal issues regarding the trading of complex and plain vanilla derivatives transactions and on negotiation of documentation for all derivatives products, repurchase transactions and prime brokerage arrangements.

 - Developed transactional and regulatory documentation for a bank's interest rate hedging program.

 - Represented a fund manager in structuring a facility to provide first loss protection, by means of total return swaps, on a dynamic portfolio of assets warehoused for securitization.

 - Advised a dealer on cross-border derivatives transactions collateralized by interests in foreign investment funds.

 - Represented hedge funds in structuring and negotiating trading platforms for synthetic positions in distressed debt.